python/cpython/Mac/BuildScript/README.txt

 an Installer package from the installation plus other files in ``resources`` and ``scripts`` and placed that on a ``.dmg`` disk image.

-As of Python 3.3.0, PSF practice is to build two installer variants for each release.
+For Python 3.4.0, PSF practice is to build two installer variants for each release.

 1. 32-bit-only, i386 and PPC universal, capable on running on all machines